 Scholarships for Iowa can give “Hawkeye State” residents the financial wings to soar into higher education.
 Positioned in America’s Heartland as the 26th largest state, Iowa inhabits over 3.12 million people.
 Affordable cost of living, low crime rates, fields of opportunities, and top-notch education are big benefits to living in Iowa.
 College students can select from 19 public and 35 private institutions holding HLC-NCA accreditation.
 Whether you’re interested in studying liberal arts at Coe College, finding spiritual growth at Briar Cliff University, logging onto courses from Kaplan University, or conducting exciting research at Iowa State University, the learning landscape is diverse.
 The University of Iowa was applauded as the 33rd top public school nationally by the U.S. News.
-Let the following 15 best scholarships for Iowa nurture your career by providing free cash for class.
+Let the following 15 best scholarships for Iowa Universities and Colleges online or in person nurture your career by providing free cash for class.

 1. Brian Pearson Memorial Scholarship